MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/prepare-your-app-for-localization.md

 ---
-Description: A localized app is one that can be localized to other markets, languages, or regions without uncovering any functional defects in the app.
+description: A localized app is one that can be localized to other markets, languages, or regions without uncovering any functional defects in the app.
 The most essential property of a localizable app is that its executable code has been cleanly separated from its localizable resources.
 title: Make your app localizable ms.assetid: 06E1D4BB-59EA-4D71-99AC-7CB93D2A58A7
 template: detail.hbs